-All CTs and assignments must be handed in via Fronter as well as via the Urkund e-mail address of the lecturer in question.
+All CTs and assignments must be handed in via Fronter/Wiseflow.
 Additionally, the lecturer may decide for the students to hand in a paper version of the assignment as well.

 If a student fails to meet the deadline, the lecturer will announce a second deadline.
 If the student fails to meet this deadline as well, the student will be called in for a meeting with the programme coordinator.